Skip to main content

 When to Consult a Specialist?

 Due to the nature of the hair growth cycle, it can take at least six weeks to notice any improvement, there is no miracle product that will make your hair return overnight so don’t be disheartened when you don’t see an immediate change.
 However, if your hair loss continues for over three months with no signs of improvement it may be time to consult a specialist.
 With any type of hair loss, it’s better to address it sooner rather than later.
-Losing your hair could also be a sign of an underlying condition such as trichotillomania,
+Losing your hair could also be a sign of an underlying condition such as trichotillomania.

 Here at Optima, we are experts in all things hair.
 Our resident hair specialists are here to help you to obtain a diagnosis for your hair loss.
 Over the last 18 years we have seen a huge range of conditions such as trichotillomania, alopecia and scalp folliculitis, meaning that we are able to recommend the best course of treatment for you.